 And the hopes that they get to the finals.

-And when everybody's huddled around their flat, if you will, or their apartment or their house or wherever they live, hoping that they get it.
+I mean, everybody's huddled around their flat, if you will, or their apartment or their house or wherever they live, hoping that they get it.

-I mean, it's World Cup fever, like I've never seen.
+I mean, it's World Cup fever like I've never seen.

 So, but tomorrow and the day after, we're expecting big leftist protests here in London, and we're going to be covering it all for you.